-- The decision environment – Every decision is made within a decision environment, which is defined as the collection of information, alternatives, values, and preferences available at the time of the decision.An ideal decision environment would include all possible information, all of it accurate, and every possible alternative.
-However, both information and alternatives are constrained because the time and effort to gain information or identify alternatives are limited.
+- The decision environment – Every decision is made within a decision environment, which is defined as the collection of information, alternatives, values, and preferences available at the time of the decision.An ideal decision environment includes all possible information, all of it accurate, and every possible alternative.
+However, both information and alternatives are constrained since the time and effort to gain information or identify alternatives are limited.

 Approaches to decision making

 There are two major approaches to the decision making in an organization, (i) the authoritarian method in which an executive figure makes a decision for the group, and (ii) the group method in which the group decides what to do.

 - Authoritarian -The managers make the decision based on the knowledge they can gather.
 They then explain the decision to the group and gain the acceptance of it from the group.

 - Group –In this approach to decision making process, the group shares ideas and analyses, and agrees upon a decision to implement.
 Studies show that the group frequently has values, feelings, and reactions quite different from those the manager supposes it has.
 No one knows the group and its tastes and preferences including the group itself.

 Steps to effective decision making

 Decision making is the process of making choices by identifying a decision, gathering information, and assessing alternative resolutions.
 Using a step-by-step decision-making process can help in making more deliberate, thoughtful decisions by organizing relevant information and defining of the alternatives.
 This approach increases the chances of choosing the most satisfying alternative and appropriate decision possible.